-Students have the opportunity to start on their college education through online coursework when traveling to campus isn’t possible.
+Students have opportunities to start their college education through online coursework when traveling to campus isn’t possible.
 Benefits include flexible scheduling, access to free online tutoring services, 24/7 grade updates, and college credit at no cost.
 Check out the online courses available to high school students.
-Once you've decided what course you want to take, view the class schedule page to see what's offered during upcoming semesters.
+Once students have decided what course to take, they should view the class schedule page to see what's offered during upcoming semesters.

 How to Enroll?
 Start with a visit to your high school guidance counselor!
 Students taking college classes must meet Iowa Department of Education’s Senior Year Plus Guidelines.
 Students are also required to meet Southwestern’s entrance test qualifications and complete the admissions application and course registration form.
 More information on signing-up for classes may be found on the How to Sign up Web page.

 Still questions?
 If so, please contact Rachel Ramaeker, SWCC coordinator of secondary programs, for more information.